 On behalf of the State of California, the California School Finance Authority (Authority) received in 2004 a \$49.25 million grant from the U.S. Department of Education for a charter school facilities grant program.
-In 2009, the Authority applied for and was awarded a second grant in the amount of approximately \$48 million for the Grant Program.
-Applications for the eighth funding round of the Grant Program were due to the Authority no later than March 20, 2012, and the Authority received 131 applications.
+In 2009, the Authority was awarded a second grant in the amount of approximately \$48.5 million for the Grant Program.